RSR Bonneville Gear Indicator

 Clutch switches are also standard on most modern bikes including some 2007 Harleys and most of the 2008 models in Harley's lineup.
 These switches prevent you from starting the bike in gear without the clutch lever being pulled in.

 The switches are "ground event" i.e., when activated, they send the switch to a chassis ground.
-The RSR Bonneville Gear Indicator incorporates a clutch signal input wire (yellow) and we can provide a waterproof microswitch that is clutch lever activated for pre-2007 Harleys, and aftermarket handlebar housings.
+The RSR Bonneville Gear Indicator incorporates a clutch signal input wire (yellow).
 If the engine is running and you pull in the clutch lever "C" will be displayed.
+The Yellow wire of the display ties into this ground event.

 You simply program the display for 5 or 6 gears.
 As you shift the proper gear will be displayed.
 The display is easily seen in daylight and automatically dims under low light conditions.